rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 - ✅ Run congestion-aware placement for the picorv32a design using the OpenLANE flow, and generate the necessary output files.
 - ✅ Load the generated placement DEF file in Magic and explore the placement.
 1. Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
-Commands to invoke the OpenLANE flow and perform floorplan
+--Commands to invoke the OpenLANE flow and perform floorplan

 ## 📘 Day 3 - Design library cell using Magic Layout and ngspice characterization
 ## 📘 Day 4 - Pre-layout timing analysis and importance of good clock tree